Updated on December 1, 2022 | Read time: ~15 mins

 You can then drill down into specific team dynamics with the Review Radar.
 When there are silos, there will be a small group of engineers who review only each others’ work across multiple sprints.

-- Assign other engineers to review the work of the individuals that make up the silo, and have the individuals within that tight-knit group review the work of others outside their group.
+Have the individuals within that tight-knit group review the work of others outside their group.